HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

   <figcaption>Figure 2.
 Usage of TLS protocol versions.</figcaption>
 </figure>

+Figure 2 shows the support for various protocol versions.
 Use of legacy TLS versions like TLSv1.0 and TLSv1.1 is minimal and almost all support is for the newer TLSv1.2 and TLSv1.3 versions of the protocol.
 Even though TLSv1.3 is still very young as a standard (TLSv1.3 was only formally approved in [August 2018](https://tools.ietf.org/html/rfc8446)), over 40% of requests using TLS are using the latest version!

-This is likely due to many sites using requests from the larger players for [third-party content](./third-party).
+This is likely due to many sites using requests from the larger players for [third-party content](./third-parties).
 For example, any sites load Google Analytics, Google AdWords, or Google Fonts and these large players like Google are typically early adopters for new protocols.

-If we look at just home pages, and not all the other requests made on sites, then the usage of TLS is considerably as expected, though still quite high which is likely due to [CMS](./cms) sites like Wordpress and [CDNs](./cdns):
+If we look at just home pages, and not all the other requests made on sites, then the usage of TLS is considerably as expected, though still quite high which is likely due to [CMS](./cms) sites like Wordpress and [CDNs](./cdn):

 <figure>
  	  <iframe aria-labelledby="fig3-caption" width="760" height="470" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRCG3clMcnkVPrnZSCWFi3qG-EU00Qr8X3XaRFQPWHEXQmYWMxnS_kfmmyMQsPZe2P6ECjzCjG0dVFg/pubchart?oid=897771966&amp;format=interactive"></iframe>